-The chief operating decision maker ("CODM"), who is responsible for allocating resources and assessing performance of the operating segment, has been identified as the Board of Directors.
-The Board of Directors manages development activity through review and approval of contracts and other operational information.
+The chief operating decision maker ("CODM"), who is responsible for allocating resources and assessing performance of the operating segment, has been identified as the Board of Directors that are not independent directors of the Company.
+They manage development activity through review and approval of contracts and other operational information.